Pulp Repository Metadata Signing Keys

 versionnumber (displayed next to Create new version).
 You’ll need this for the next step.

-secretNameto match inreleases/pulp/<env>.yaml.gotmpl - File an MR with the above changes and have someone in
+services/pulp/env/<env>/values-vault-secrets.yaml - File an MR with the above changes and have someone in

-#infrastructure-loungereview/approve/merge it.
+#infrastructure_platformsreview/approve/merge it.

-Publish the public key:
+Publish the public key

-- Export the public key
+Section titled “Publish the public key”- Export the public key

 - Upload the public key to the

-pulp-static-filesrepository:- Go to
+pulp-resources-automationrepository:- Go to

-environments/<env>/gpg-keys(note that, theopsenvironment is the production instance) - Upload the public key with the name
+files/<env>/gpgkey(note that, theopsenvironment is the production instance) - Upload the public key with the name

 - Go to